 To understand this complex issue, we should first have an understanding of what illnesses and symptoms are being proposed to be treated by CBD-infused medications/products.
 State proposals have included such diseases as AIDS/HIV, autism, auto-immune deficiencies, seizures, epidermolysis bullosa, Alzheimer’s disease, peripheral neuropathy, Tourette’s syndrome, PTSD, and intractable pain.

-There are even movements to include medical marijuana as an aid to recovery from opiate addiction.
+There are even movements where teams of physicians, like Green Health Docs, promote the use of medical marijuana as an aid to recovery from opiate addiction in states where medical cannabis is legal, including Arkansas – which is made possible by obtaining a medical marijuana card.
 Can this plant that has been used medicinally for thousands of years achieve all of these goals?

 To investigate this question, we need to understand what these three cannabinoid receptors are doing and why they are differentiated in the brain.
 First let’s throw out the CB2 receptor.
 It is not located in the brain but is abundant in immune tissues and is involved in the body’s auto-immune response.
 It is likely involved in marijuana’s nociceptive anti-inflammatory, anti-cancer properties.

 The receptor we know most about is CB1 which is abundantly expressed in the hippocampus, cortex, cerebellum, and basal ganglia (Kendall & Yudowski, 2016).
 CB1 is a neurotransmitter receptor that is found mostly concentrated on GABAergic neurotransmitters both pre-synaptically on the axon and on the post-synaptic cell.